Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![Import special price](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/ImportSpecialPrice.png "[Import special price]")

-This extension is used to map a promotion price to a price attribute.
-The promotion price to be mapped is composed of different source attributes.
+This extension is used to map a promotion price to the PIM price field attribute.
+The PIM price field is Actindo specific and contains not only the simple price, but also the base price, scale prices, promotion prices, the tax class including the tax rate and supported currencies.
+The promotion price to be mapped includes several source attributes.
 By the source attributes, define:
   - whether the discount is a percent discount or an absolute discount
   - the amount of the discount
   - the currency